“Sometimes the most difficult kids to parent make the most interesting adults.”

 I looked at her with wide eyes.
-I had two small children being cared for by my husband while I was traveling.
-I had mentioned in an offhand way that my sweet firstborn had morphed into a defiant, stubborn, and very opinionated toddler and that it was hard for me to be patient with her foibles and ceaseless demands.
+We only had two small children at home.
+They were with my husband while I was traveling.
+I’d mentioned in an offhand way that my sweet firstborn had morphed into a defiant, stubborn, and very opinionated toddler and that it was hard for me to be patient with her foibles and ceaseless demands.

-With us now because her school is closed during these trying coronavirus times, she’s been re-reading all of the Harry Potter novels.
+With us now because her school is closed during these trying coronavirus times, she’s re-reading all of the Harry Potter novels.
 A competitive gymnast in high school, she likes to do back flips on the trampoline with her 10-year-old sister.
-She also speaks fluent French.
+My oldest also speaks fluent French.
 She loves to help people, learn about new cultures, debate politics, dance, make elaborate fru-fru cocktails, and watch what I consider bad TV on YouTube.

 I know she has lots of good memories of her childhood.
 When she was little we played pretend: going on a “safari” to catch the lions and tigers that roamed the African savannah, trying bathtub “soup” that tasted disgusting (pee-yew!), and visiting with my twin sister Nenny.
 She came with me on many work trips, including one that involved spending a day at EuroDisney in Paris after I was hired to write a family travel Paris guide.

 I know she also has many not-so-good memories of her childhood.
 We were often impatient with each other.
 With three younger siblings, she felt like she didn’t get enough attention.
-Our family was frequently strapped for cash while most of her friends’ families were wealthy, which was alienating for her.
+Our family was frequently strapped for cash while most of her friends were wealthy, which was alienating for her.

 So if you’re in the throes of parenting difficult kids, what do you do?

 Today was hard.
 Tomorrow will be better.
 This year was hard.
 Next year will be better.
 Children tend to develop in fits and starts.
 Six months is the magic number.
 A difficult 7-year-old may become an absolute delight at seven and a half.

 Always putting a positive spin on their behavior will help you keep your sanity.
 Believe me.
 So when your child stuffs a bar of soap down the shower spout and clogs it, doing think of him as a miscreant, think of him as a scientist.
 After all, that’s what he’s doing: a scientific experiment to see different states of soap matter and how much it takes to clog a drain.

 You might lose it.
 A lot.
 That’s okay.
 You can be kind to yourself (“I didn’t respond the way I wish I had this time.
 I will try not to yell next time.”) and you can apologize to them (“I’m sorry I lost my temper and yelled at you for drawing on the wall.
 Paper is for drawing on.
 Not walls.
 But I wish I had handed you a piece of paper instead of getting so angry.”)

 My son and I both loved basketball and frisbee.
 He also played soccer and would sometimes deign to be my coach.
 He’s 16 now and plays croquet with my husband.
 So maybe it’s biking together.
 Maybe it’s baking.
 Maybe it’s something as simple as making some bubbly water or a smoothie and watching bad TV.
 Whatever you both enjoy, make a point of doing it together.
 This gets a lot harder when they’re teenagers, but if you’re willing to be interested in what they are doing, you’ll be surprised at how willing they become to let you in.

 All those difficult moments make for some hilarious dinner table conversation once the storms have passed.
 You’ll be glad you recorded them.
 You can write a journal to each child, keep a family journal that everyone writes in (ours is in the bathroom.
 The idea is when you’re spending some, uh, quality time on the toilet, you can use it to write an entry), and also have a journal of your own as a non-judgmental place to vent.

 We installed a heavy bag in the garage.
-If your kids are pushing all your buttons, give yourself a time-out and go punch a heavy bag, go for a fast run, or scream into a pillow in your room with the doors closed.
+When our kids were pushing all our buttons, I used to give myself a time-out and go punch the heavy bag.
+Or go for a fast run.
+Or scream into a pillow in my room with the doors closed.